fbpx

 Wild lettuce has been used traditionally as a pain killer and as a sleep aid.

-Click here to read our article devoted to this subject.
+Click here to read my article devoted to this subject.

 Do I sell wild lettuce extract?